Skip to content

 the Philippines

-In 1981, the Philippine authorities were preparing for the visit of Pope John Paul II, and a palace in the national style was built especially for the Pope.
-They used coconut trees as the raw materials for the construction: trunk, bark, leaves, fruits, and even flowers.
+In 1981, the Philippine authorities were preparing for Pope John Paul II’s visit, and a palace in the national style was built especially for the Pope.
+Coconut trees were used as the raw materials for the construction: trunk, bark, leaves, fruits, and even flowers.

 As appealing as this might sound, the Pope had another saying and refused to stay in such a pompous palace and chose a more modest abode.
 Today, the Cocoanut Palace is used as the residence of the country’s vice president.
-The surrounding gardens and some of the halls are open to tourists, so make sure to pay a visit while in the Philippines.
+The surrounding gardens and some halls are open to tourists, so make sure to visit while in the Philippines.

 Malacanang Palace